Magnetic Polarisability of Octet Baryons via Lattice QCD: Constituent Quark Model

 and the shift in energy

 includes terms both linear and quadratic in $\lambda$.
 At this point we set $\lambda = 1$ and draw on the electric charge, $e$, in $\mathcal{H}_{\rm int}$ to ensure the interaction is perturbative.

-The magnetic polarisability is associated with terms quadratic in the magnetic field strength and thus $e^2$ and we'll see both correction terms of Eq.~\ref{eqn:QCD:PerturbativeExpansion} provide a contribution.
-Focusing on terms proportional to $e^2$, we define the magnetic polarisability, $\beta$, via
+The magnetic polarizability is associated with terms quadratic in the magnetic-field strength and thus $e^2$ and we will see both correction terms of Eq.~\ref{eqn:QCD:PerturbativeExpansion} provide a contribution.
+Focusing on terms proportional to $e^2$, we define the magnetic polarizability, $\beta$ via

 where $\Delta E_2$ contains the terms second order in $e$ from Eq.~\ref{eqn:QCD:PerturbativeExpansion}.

 In deriving the interacting Hamiltonian, we first consider the case of a free particle, where we can write the Hamiltonian in terms of the momentum operator and the mass